Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Background

-A {\bf polytope} is any set arising as the convex hull of a finite set of vertices in $\reals^d$ for some $d$; equivalently, a polytope is any bounded set given by a system of weak linear inequalities, or in other words any bounded set expressible as $\{ {\bf x} \in \reals^d | A {\bf x} \le {\bf b} \} $ for some choice of constant $n\times d $ real matrix $A $ and some choice of constant vector ${\bf b}\in \reals^n$.
+A {\bf polytope} is any subset of $\reals^d$ arising as the convex hull of a finite set of vertices in $\reals^d$ for some $d$; equivalently, a polytope is any bounded set given by a system of non-strict linear inequalities, or in other words any bounded set expressible as $\{ {\bf x} \in \reals^d | A {\bf x} \le {\bf b} \} $ for some choice of constant $n\times d $ real matrix $A $ and some choice of constant vector ${\bf b}\in \reals^n$.
 We call a polytope a {\bf d-polytope} if there is a $d$-dimensional affine space containing the polytope but there is not a $(d-1)$-dimensional affine space containing this same polytope.
+An excellent reference to learn about polytopes in more detail than we will give here is \cite{zi}.

 Any hyperplane $H$ that intersects a polytope $P$ nontrivially but has all points of $P$ either contained in $H$ or on one side of $H$ is called a {\bf bounding hyperplane} of $P$.
 The intersection of a bounding hyperplane with a polytope is called a {\bf face} of the polytope.
 A maximal face in the boundary of a polytope is called a {\bf facet}.